By: Meera Eragoda, Staff Writer

 “If it was only gay men, we would say no, this is not the repository.
 But it has lesbians in it.
 If there’s some gay men in it, or straight people, we don’t care.”

-Ultimately, the goal is to feature the accounts of lesbians, but this explains why the word “lesbian” remains in the project name.
+Ultimately, the goal is to feature the accounts of lesbians, which explains why the word “lesbian” remains in the project name.

 So what exactly defines a lesbian?
 Who is able to donate their story to the lesbian archives?